 Our cash requirements are and will continue to be, dependent upon a variety of factors.
-We expect to continue devoting significant capital resources to R&D and go to market strategies.
+We expect to continue devoting significant capital resources to R&D and following FDA clearance of our AIMIGo device, our commercialization go to market strategies.

-As of December 31, 2022, we had approximately \$3.6 million in cash and cash equivalents, a decrease of \$9.6 million from \$13.2 million as of December 31, 2021.
+As of December 31, 2023, we had approximately \$16.2 million in cash and cash equivalents, an increase of \$12.6 million from \$3.6 million as of December 31, 2022.

-During the year ended December 31, 2022, we raised approximately \$0.3 million from the sale of securities.
+During the year ended December 31, 2023, we raised \$24.8 million is primarily the issuance of common stock from the secondary financing in May 2023.